naren2704/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2.Anaconda – Python 3.7 Installation / Moodle-Code Runner

-3.Algorithm
+## Algorithm

-4.Import the standard libraries.
+1.Import the standard libraries.

-5.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
+2.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.

-6.Import LabelEncoder and encode the dataset.
+3.Import LabelEncoder and encode the dataset.

-7.Import LogisticRegression from sklearn and apply the model on the dataset.
+4.Import LogisticRegression from sklearn and apply the model on the dataset.

-8.Predict the values of array.
+5.Predict the values of array.

-9.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.

-10.Apply new unknown values
+7.Apply new unknown values

 ## Program:
 ```